 The Court may order you to complete community service.
 It may be ordered in addition to a fine or in lieu of a fine.
 You may also request to perform community service if you are unable to pay a fine.
 If a fine has already been ordered and you find that you are unable to make the payments, you may request a hearing to determine your ability to pay the fines and fees.
-You will find the documents on our "Forms" page.
+You will find the documents on our Forms page under Miscellaneous Forms.

 Community service must be performed for and under the supervising authority of a county, city, town, or other political subdivision or agency of the State of Nevada, or a charitable organization that renders service to the community or its residents.